 - Add mung beans to a pressure cooker with 2 cups of cold water.
 Add a pinch of turmeric powder and a pinch of salt.

 - INSTANT POT: Cover, select "High Pressure," and set the timer for 12 minutes on high pressure.STOVETOP COOKER: Cover, place the pressure regulator on the lid, and turn the heat to high.
 Once the cooker has reached high pressure, turn the heat down slightly, and cook for 8 minutes.

 - Allow the pressure to come down naturally for 15 minutes.
 Manually release any remaining steam, and open the lid.
 The mung beans should be soft and breaking apart.

 Make the buttermilk curry

-- Whisk together the ingredients for the buttermilk sauce.
-The yogurt, gram flour, turmeric powder, red chili, optional asafetida, and salt in a small mixing bowl until smooth with no lumps.
+- Whisk together the ingredients for the buttermilk sauce, including the yogurt, gram flour, turmeric powder, red chili, optional asafetida, and salt in a small mixing bowl until smooth with no lumps.
 Mix in 1 cup of water.
 Set aside.

 - Temper the spices.
 Heat oil in a medium saucepan (large enough to hold the entire curry) on medium heat.
 Add the mustard seeds and cumin seeds and cook (watch carefully) until the mustard seeds start to pop.
 Add green chili, ginger, and optional curry leaves, and cook for another minute, until the ginger starts to brown slightly.

 - Add the prepared buttermilk sauce and stir well.
 Bring to a boil, and then turn the heat to low and simmer for 10 minutes, stirring regularly.
 Add more water if needed to adjust the consistency if it gets too thick.

 - Turn off the heat and garnish with chopped cilantro.
 Another option is to stir the cilantro into the curry.
 Either way it's delicious.